StatCan/aaw/docs/en/8-MicroSim/GettingStarted.md

-# Getting started with Kubeflow Notebooks and OpenM++.
+# Getting started with Kubeflow and OpenM++.

-This document is intended to act as an introduction to The AAWs Kubeflow Notebook servers and their use for the OpenM++ project.
+This document is intended to act as an introduction to The AAW's Kubeflow Notebook servers and their use for the OpenM++ project.

 ## Starting